Skip to content

 B below C

-1. Read the first stack order
+1. Read which node is on top of the stack

 After A claims B and C, both nodes sit on the frontier, but the newest claim C is now on top.

-2. Read the next branch move
+2. Predict the next branch move

 Because DFS uses a stack frontier, C leaves next even though B was discovered first.